zahrasalarian/zahrasalarian/README.md

 - ⚡ Fun fact: ...
 -->

-- 👩‍🎓 I'm a BSc student of CE at Amirkabir University of Technology
+- 👩‍🎓 I'm a BSc student of Computer Engineering at Amirkabir University of Technology.
-- 🌱 I’m currently learning about AI for Medicine
+- 🌱 I’m currently working as a data scientist at [LEC GmbH](https://www.lec.at/?lang=en) company.
-- 📫 You can reach me by my gmail
+- 📫 You can reach me by my [email](zasalarian2000@gmail.com).